ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/start.md

 npm install
 ```

-The output should look something like this:
+The output of the `npm install` should look something like this:

 ```bash
 $ npm install